Humble Oil and Refining Company discovered an oilfield in 1943 — and earned a $50,000 state bounty.

 Humble Oil accepted the $50,000 prize offered by the state, added $10,000 – and donated the $60,000 equally between the University of Florida and the Florida State College for Women.

-Initial daily production was 140 barrels of oil and 425 gallons of salt water, which eventually settled down to 20 barrels per day.
-This was no gusher, but it proved the tenacious Barron Collier’s wildcatter intuition to have been right on target.
+Initial daily production was 140 barrels of oil and 425 gallons of salt water, which eventually settled down to 20 barrels of oil per day.
+This was no gusher, but it proved the tenacious Barron Collier’s wildcatter intuition to have been on target.
 Predictably, Humble Oil Company’s discovery sparked a flurry of lease purchases and wildcat wells.

-By 1954, the Sunniland oilfield was producing 500,000 barrels per year from eleven wells at average depths of 11,575 feet.
+By 1954, the Sunniland oilfield was producing 500,000 barrels of oil per year from eleven wells at average depths of 11,575 feet.
 The field remained Florida’s top producer until 1964, when Sun Oil Company — after spending $10 million on 34 dry holes — discovered the Felda oilfield in nearby Hendry County.

 Pleased with its discovery of the Sunniland oilfield, Humble Oil accepted the $50,000 prize offered by the state, added $10,000 — and donated the $60,000 equally between the University of Florida and the Florida State College for Women.
 Humble would later become the Exxon, now ExxonMobil.